“Watch what you write online” is still good advice

 You must be logged in to post a comment.
 Click here to log in.

-Trackback URL http://mattemmer.com/2015/01/watch-what-you-write-online-is-still-good-advice/trackback/
+Trackback URL https://mattemmer.com/2015/01/watch-what-you-write-online-is-still-good-advice/trackback/